Vinelab/bowler/README.md

 // Initialize a Pubisher object with a connection and a routingKey
 $bowlerPublisher = new Publisher($connection);

-// Publish the message and set its routingKey
+// Publish the message and set its required routingKey
 $bowlerPublisher->publish('warning', $data);
 ```